-- Those for which the required data is not available with sufficient detail and/or where Unilever does not have direct influence over the footprint of the finished product, namely: products developed and manufactured through our joint venture operations, products distributed to professional markets via Food Solutions, bulk items and export items that are sold to third parties as unfinished products, promotional items and complex packs, and tools and devices (including Pureit). - Those which have exceptionally high sales volumes expressed in per consumer uses and represent a negligible proportion of our absolute impact, thereby having the potential to distort the 'per consumer use' performance measure (namely Q Tips cotton swabs, Annapurna salt, and Vaseline lip balm).
+- Those for which sales volumes and specification details of the products are not available in the relevant Unilever databases. - Those where Unilever does not have direct influence over the footprint of the finished product, namely: products developed and manufactured through our joint venture operations, bulk items and export items that are sold to third parties as unfinished products. - Those distributed to professional markets via Food Solutions, promotional items and complex packs, and tools and devices (including Pureit). - Those which have exceptionally high sales volumes expressed in per consumer uses and represent a negligible proportion of our absolute impact, thereby having the potential to distort the 'per consumer use' performance measure (namely Q Tips cotton swabs, Annapurna salt, and Vaseline lip balm).